-- The type of program – There are basically two types of treatment programs: the inpatient and outpatient service.
-The inpatient or residential treatment program requires that the individual should stay in the rehab center for a fixed period or until the person is cleared by the team of doctors or counselors.
+- The type of program – There are basically two types of treatment programs: inpatient and outpatient service.
+The inpatient or residential treatment program requires that the individual should stay in the rehab center for a fixed period or until the person is cleared by a team of doctors or counselors.
 The outpatient program, meanwhile, allows the individual to continue with his life with minimal disruption provided he completes the sessions.

 - The type of rehab center – When choosing a facility, you have a choice between a luxury rehab or standard rehab.
 Luxury, of course, will feature top-of-the-line amenities and expertise.
 You will rub elbows with the rich and the famous in one of these luxury rehabs.
 There’s another option for businessmen and CEOs, and this is the executive treatment.
 It’s a hybrid between an inpatient and outpatient program in the way the patient will stay in the facility but still have access to email, mobile phone, and visitors so they can continue running their businesses from the inside.